fedjaz/Maze-Generator/README.md

-С# project for generating random mazes with c++ deep-first-search dll.
+С# project for generating random mazes with С++ deep-first-search dll.